top of page

 What is music therapy?

-Music therapy is the use of music in a therapeutic relationship to support a person's health-related goals or intentions.
-Music therapists are nationally board certified and sometimes state-licensed (according to state regulation) after completing a university-affiliated music therapy program which includes 1040 hours of clinical field experience.
+Music therapy is the clinical use of music in a therapeutic relationship to support a person's health-related goals or intentions.
+Music therapists are nationally board certified and sometimes state-licensed (according to state regulation) after completing a university-affiliated music therapy program which includes 1200 hours of clinical field experience.
+Our clinical training involves a combination of musicianship, mental health counseling, group facilitation, and research.

-A music therapy participant does not need to have any prior background or experience in music.
-Music experiences in sessions are based on preferences, comfort levels, and goals.
+Music experiences in sessions are based on preferences, comfort levels, and goals of the participant.
 Examples of music experiences include but may not limited to:

 Benefits of Music Therapy